Physicians

 How to treat a patient with a high CERT risk score?

-CERT Heart Attack Risk Test was developed by Finnish Zora Biosciences Oy.
+CERT Cardiovascular Risk Test was developed by Finnish Zora Biosciences Oy.

 References: